ashlylau/personal-website-2.0/src/markdown-pages/gymnastics.md

 ![sea games](../images/about/seag.JPG)

-This was my first competition after my knee injury, and I was happy that I could help my team to a silver placing, as well as qualify to finals in the two events I competed in.
+This was my first competition after my knee injury, and I was happy to help my team to a silver placing, as well as qualify for finals in the two events I competed in.

 Team - Silver | Uneven Bars Final - 4th | Balance Beam Final - 8th